IBM/icse-react-assets/README.md

 #### SecurityGroupMultiSelect

 SecurityGroupMultiSelect is a customized IcseMultiSelect which can be used to select from a list of security groups.
+SecurityGroupMultiSelect accepts several arguments:

+- `id`: A string of the component's id,
+- `className`: A string for inputting CSS styling classes (optional),
+- `initialSelectedItems`: An array of items that are initially selected,
 - `vpc_name`: A string for the VPC which the security groups belong to (optional),
+- `onChange`: A function that defines what should occur when the selected items are changed,
+- `label`: A string label value (optional),
+- `disabled`: A boolean value that will disable this component if true,
-- `securityGroups`: An object which contains the security groups for the given VPC
+- `securityGroups`: An object which contains the security groups for the given VPC,
+- `invalid`: A boolean value for checking if any security group input values are invalid

 ```js
 import { SecurityGroupMultiSelect } from "icse-react-assets";